jenrichmond/RNotes_blogdown/content/post/2021-10-13-making-maps-with-r/index.markdown

 ### try different palettes

-I did a little googling about continuous colour palettes and found that you can `use scale_viridis_c()` to get a different effect.
+OK the shades of red plot is a little hard to look at so I did a little googling about other options for continuous colour palettes.
+I found that `scale_viridis_c()` gets quite a nice effect.

 ```r